-2. Employee and Volunteer Travel
+- 2. Employee and Volunteer Travel - a.

-- a.
 Employees of ESU #13 and volunteers performing services under the supervision and at the direction of ESU #13 shall submit a Travel Request Form to the administrator for approval to attend any of the following: educational workshops, conferences, training programs, official functions, hearings or meetings.
 The purpose for attending will be detailed along with an estimated cost for travel and attendance relating to the event.
 It is necessary to submit the Travel Request Form at least 30 days before the dates of the trip.
 A copy of the Travel Request Form will be returned to the attendee after the Administrator has approved the trip. - b.
 Staff should use an ESU #13 credit card to make registration and advance hotel accommodations, when possible.
 These cards are available through the Administration office and can be used for pre-approved business expenses associated with ESU #13 travel.
 Then, an ESU #13 credit card can be signed out, with advanced approval of the Board and/or administrator, and used to pay for meals and other pre-approved expenses during the trip.
-The credit card should be returned to the Administration office within two business days following the return from travel. - c.
-A travel envelope may be used to collect and store all related expenditure receipts.
-After the trip, the travel envelope should be attached to the signed and completed Travel Request Form and these documents should be given to the ESU #13 Business Office.
+The credit card should be returned to the Administration office within two business days following the return from travel.

+- c.
+A physical or scanned copy of all related expenditure receipts must be given to the appropriate business office.
+A travel envelope will be available upon request.
 In addition, attach a copy of the conference brochure and/or the meeting agenda when submitting the travel documentation.
-A reimbursement check will be issued if out-of-pocket expenses are listed.
+A reimbursement check will be issued if out-of-pocket expenses are listed. - d.

-- d.
 Expenses for an individual who will not participate in or attend the event should not be charged with the ESU #13 credit card. - e.
-All receipts must be itemized and imprinted with the name of the establishment. - f.
-Purchases within the State of Nebraska are exempt from Nebraska sales, use and lodging tax. - g.
+All receipts must be itemized and imprinted with the name of the establishment.

+f.
+Purchases within the State of Nebraska are exempt from Nebraska sales, use and lodging tax.

+- g.
 Any employee who incurs expenses that are inconsistent with this policy or otherwise not pre-approved by the administrator or Board will be required to reimburse ESU #13 for said expenses.
-If the administrator determines that an employee abused the use of the ESU #13 credit card, the administrator has the discretion to terminate said employee's employment.

-D. Travel expenditure categories
+If the administrator determines that an employee abused the use of the ESU #13 credit card, the administrator has the discretion to terminate said employee's employment. - D. Travel expenditure categories - 1.
+Airfare - a.

-1. Airfare

-- a.
 Transportation connected with ESU #13 business travel should be purchased at the lowest reasonable coach/economy fare that meets business needs. - b.
 First class airfare is not permitted to be purchased. - c.
-Economy plus, seating upgrades, or pre-boarding options are not permitted to be purchased with ESU #13 resources.

-2. Personal Vehicle
+Economy plus, seating upgrades, or pre-boarding options are not permitted to be purchased with ESU #13 resources. - 2.
+Personal Vehicle - a.

-- a.
 Use of a personal vehicle is permitted, with approval, or if there is no ESU #13 vehicle available. - b.
-Reimbursement for use of a personal vehicle is based on the IRS standard mileage rate.
+Reimbursement for use of a personal vehicle is based on the IRS standard mileage rate. - 3.
+Lodging - a.

-Lodging

-- a.
 ESU #13 has set up direct bill arrangements with many hotels in Nebraska.
 Overnight lodging in Nebraska should be arranged with one of these hotels.
 The direct bill method is required for hotel expenses in Nebraska.
 Government rates and/or most economical rates should be obtained whenever possible. - b.
-This policy does not apply if the employee is attending a convention or meeting and there is a negotiated meeting rate at the host hotel. - c.
-Receipts for lodging must accompany the Travel Request Form.
-If employees charge non-room incidentals to the lodging bill, detailed documentation must be provided.
+This policy does not apply if the employee is attending a convention or meeting and there is a negotiated meeting rate at the host hotel.
+However, the employee should obtain an Exemption Permit for use of the Credit Card from the Administration Office prior to making the reservation.

+c.
+If employees charge non-room incidentals to the lodging bill, detailed documentation must be provided (see C2c.)